 The quality of a preamp can have a big impact on the sound of your recordings.
 But there’s an issue.
 The more preamps installed on an audio interface, the more it will cost.

-If you were thinking of using condenser microphones, which many people do, then you’ll need the preamps on the audio interface to be equipped with something called phantom power.
+If you were thinking of using condenser microphones (useful live, like playing in Church), then you’ll need the preamps on the audio interface to be equipped with something called phantom power.

 Phantom power is power transmitted through microphone cables to work microphones that contain active electronic circuitry.